-This entry was posted on Wednesday, December 5th, 2012 and is filed under Speed Career Networking.
+This entry was posted on Wednesday, January 23rd, 2013 and is filed under Career Mentorship.

-ERIEC is currently accepting mentor applications for our Winter intake of the Career Mentorship Program, which starts in the new year!
-It is an exciting opportunity for internationally trained professionals looking for a Canadian mentor – and for Canadian business professionals seeking an enriching experience in supporting a foreign-trained professional.
+ERIEC is currently accepting mentor applications for our Spring intake of the Career Mentorship Program, which starts in May!
+It is a great opportunity for internationally trained professionals looking for a Canadian mentor – and for Canadian business professionals seeking an enriching experience in supporting a skilled immigrant.

-We are currently accepting online applications for mentors.
+We are currently accepting online applications for mentees and mentors.
 It’s easy to apply!
-Just go online at http://www.eriec.ca/career-mentorship-program and click on the gold mentor sign up button!
+Just go online at http://www.eriec.ca/career-mentorship-program and click on the gold mentor or mentee sign up button.

 The process is as follows: